1. Home

 3. Inclusive Learning and Teaching

-4. Anticipatory support and reasonable adjustments for group work assessments
+4. Reasonable adjustments for group work assessments

-5. Anticipatory support and reasonable adjustments for group work assessments
+5. Reasonable adjustments for group work assessments

-Anticipatory support and reasonable adjustments for group work assessments
+Reasonable adjustments for group work assessments

-Published on: 10/09/2025 · Last updated on: 12/02/2026
+Published on: 10/09/2025 · Last updated on: 15/05/2026

-1. Anticipatory support strategies for the whole cohort
+1. Anticipatory adjustments for the whole cohort

 The following support strategies will help support the needs of all students, in addition to being particularly beneficial for students who may have a disability, long-term health condition or specific learning difficulty, following the principles of Universal Design for Learning.

-Enable the students to self-select someone they want to work with and then group two pairs together to make a group of four.
+• Enable the students to self-select someone they want to work with and then group two pairs together to make a group of four.
 This method of assigning people to groups can help to reduce anxiety associated with working with new people.

-When producing a group contract or creating a work plan, remind students to build in flexibility rather than having an idealised vision of how things should work.
+• When producing a group contract or creating a work plan, remind students to build in flexibility rather than having an idealised vision of how things should work.
 This could also include setting up a ‘buddy system’ or a Plan B, so that if hurdles arise, these can be anticipated and better managed.

-Encourage students to assign roles based on individual strengths.
+• Encourage students to assign roles based on individual strengths.
 Students often split tasks up by product (e.g. each member completes a different part or section of the assessment ‘product’).
 A more efficient way of managing group work is by process e.g. one member might be great at planning and project management, one might have strengths in data analysis or research, another might have skills in displaying information effectively.
 This approach better harnesses the strengths of individual members.

-This can often be one of the most challenging aspects of group assessment for students and staff.
+• This can often be one of the most challenging aspects of group assessment for students and staff.
 Yet, a shift towards inviting students to note examples of ‘equal’ contribution may go some way to help groups create a more positive and supportive environment for all students, but especially those who have a disability, long-term health condition or specific learning difficulties.
-The CLT’s Iceberg of Equal Contribution (see page13) can be used to encourage students to recognise that contribution can exist in many forms, some of which are less obvious.
+The CLT’s Iceberg of Equal Contribution (see page 13) can be used to encourage students to recognise that contribution can exist in many forms, some of which are less obvious.

-Encourage students to break down tasks into manageable chunks.
+• Encourage students to break down tasks into manageable chunks.
 ‘Do research’ might become a seemingly endless task for a student, leading to them not completing it.
 ‘Identify x number of articles’, or ‘make notes on five articles’, supports effective and realistic task management, leading to group members feeling more able to complete tasks.
 This can, in turn, reduce the occurrence of members becoming distant or absent from the group.

-2. Anticipatory reasonable adjustments for individual students
+2. Anticipatory adjustments for individual students

 Various adjustments can be be offered to individual students where we are/become aware of a disability, long-term health condition, or specific learning difficulty which means they experience a substantial disadvantage in a group work assessment.
 This may be formally via a DAP where group work is identified as a suggested reasonable adjustment or via a student indicating that they experience disability related difficulties with group work.
 These are adjustments we can plan in advance for individual students and do not require escalation or approval beyond the department.